First Aid for Equine Emergencies

 - Your horse’s gums should be pink and slippery.
 Dry or sticky gums indicate dehydration.
 You can also monitor your horse’s gums with the capillary refill test.
 Press your thumb into the gums above the front, upper teeth for a moment.
 The gums should turn white under pressure from your thumb.
 Count the time for the white thumbprint to return to the usual pink color; it should be about 2 seconds for the gums to return to the starting color.

-- Those gut sounds give your vet valuable information about what is happening in each part of the digestive system during colic.
+- Those gut sounds give your vet valuable information about what happens in each part of the digestive system during colic.
 It’s useful information when you can tell your vet which quadrant doesn’t sound the same.

 How to find the gut sound locations